LHC extends Shahbaz’s pre-arrest bail till 16th

 LAHORE: The Lahore High Court on Tuesday allowed one-time exemption from personal appearance to NA Opposition Leader Shahbaz Sharif and extended his pre-arrest bail till July 16 in an assets beyond means investigation by the NAB.

-At the outset of the hearing, Justice Sardar Ahmad Naeem, who headed a division bench, asked the counsel of Shahbaz about the absence of his client even after his COVID-19 test report came negative.
-Advocate Amjad Pervez, the counsel, said as per medical experts a patient of coronavirus could be declared fully recovered only after two consecutive negative reports.
-He said the petitioner has not fully recovered yet as he still shows some symptoms.
+At the outset of the hearing, Justice Sardar Ahmad Naeem, who headed a division bench, asked the counsel of Shahbaz about the absence of his client even after his Covid-19 test report came negative.
+Advocate Amjad Pervez, the counsel, said according to medical experts a patient of coronavirus could be declared fully recovered only after two consecutive negative reports.
+He said the petitioner has not yet fully recovered as he still shows some symptoms.
 The counsel asked the bench to adjourn the hearing for three weeks.